Niangmodou/Niangmodou/README.md

-### Hello there 👋
+### Hello there! 👋

-My name is Modou Niang, and I'm currently a Software Developer.
+My name is Modou Niang, and i'm a Software Developer.
 I'm a third year Computer Science Student at NYU, and I'm an incoming intern @ Facebook NY.
 <!--
 **Niangmodou/Niangmodou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.